AlpAydinoglu/starter-hugo-academic/content/publication/example/index.md

 ---
-title: 'Real-time multi-contact model predictive control via admm'
+title: 'Real-time multi-contact model predictive control via adm1m'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here